m101yosef/m101yosef.github.io/content/_index.md

         <p style="font-size: 90%; color: whitesmoke;">
         In fact, I'm curious about how data can help us understand our world better (more importantly: the human brain).
-That's why my research focuses on deep reinforcement learning, human-AI interaction, and the brain with --some-- computational neuroscience.
+That's why my research focuses on deep reinforcement learning, human-AI interaction, and the brain with <i>some</i> computational neuroscience.
         </p>

         <div><br></div>